-By 2030, annual rainfall across the southern half of Queensland is projected to decline by up to 5% relative to the climate around 1990 (Figure 1).
+By 2030, annual rainfall in South Australia is projected to decrease by 2-5 per cent relative to the climate around 1990 (Figure 1).

-By 2070, the projected decline is up to 10% under a low emission scenario, and up to 20% under a high emission scenario.
+By 2070, a decrease of 5-10 per cent is most likely under a low greenhouse gas emission scenario, or a 10-20 per cent decrease under a high-emission scenario.

-Projected rainfall changes for northern Queensland are mixed, resulting in a best estimate of little change for this region.
-Winter and spring rainfall is likely to decrease in central and southern Queensland, but changes in summer and autumn rainfall are less certain.
+Winter and spring rainfall is likely to decrease, whereas changes in summer and autumn rainfall are less certain.

-We expect natural climate drivers to strongly influence rainfall variability for many decades to come, counteracting and adding to the projected human-induced changes.
+We expect natural climate drivers to strongly influence rainfall variability for many decades to come.
+These will counteract and heighten the projected human-induced changes.

-Figure 1: Best estimate (50th percentile of model projections) for Queensland annual rainfall change (per cent) for 2030, 2050 and 2070 using low, medium and high greenhouse gas emission scenarios
+Figure 1: Best estimate (50th percentile of model projections) for South Australian annual rainfall change (per cent) for 2030, 2050 and 2070 using low, medium and high greenhouse gas emission scenarios